-Puppet Enterprise (PE) is made up of various components and services including the master of masters and compile masters, the Puppet agent, console services, Code Manager and r10k, orchestration services, and databases.
+Puppet Enterprise (PE) is made up of various components and services including the primary server and compilers, the Puppet agent, console services, Code Manager and r10k, orchestration services, and databases.

 The following diagram shows the architecture of a typical PE installation.

-The Puppet master is the central hub of activity and process in Puppet Enterprise.
+The primary server is the central hub of activity and process in Puppet Enterprise.
 This is where code is compiled to create agent catalogs, and where SSL certificates are verified and signed.

-PE infrastructure components are installed on a single node: the master.
-The master always contains a compile master and a Puppet Server.
-As your installation grows, you can add additional compile masters to distribute the catalog compilation workload.
+PE infrastructure components are installed on a single node: the primary server.
+The primary server always contains a compiler and a Puppet Server.
+As your installation grows, you can add additional compilers to distribute the catalog compilation workload.

-Each compile master contains the Puppet Server, the catalog compiler, and an instance of file sync.
+Each compiler contains the Puppet Server, the catalog compiler, and an instance of file sync.

-Puppet Server is an application that runs on the Java Virtual Machine (JVM) on the master.
+Puppet Server is an application that runs on the Java Virtual Machine (JVM) on the primary server.
 In addition to hosting endpoints for the certificate authority service, it also powers the catalog compiler, which compiles configuration catalogs for agent nodes, using Puppet code and various other data sources.

-To configure a managed node, the agent uses a document called a catalog, which it downloads from the master or a compile master.
+To configure a managed node, the agent uses a document called a catalog, which it downloads from the primary server or a compiler.
 The catalog describes the desired state for each resource that should be managed on the node, and it can specify dependency information for resources that should be managed in a certain order.

-File sync keeps your code synchronized across multiple compile masters.
-When triggered by a web endpoint, file sync takes changes from the working directory on the master and deploys the code to a live code directory.
-File sync then deploys that code to any compile masters, ensuring that all masters in a multi-master configuration are kept in sync, and that your code is deployed only when it's ready.
+File sync keeps your code synchronized across multiple compilers.
+When triggered by a web endpoint, file sync takes changes from the working directory on the primary server and deploys the code to a live code directory.
+File sync then deploys that code to any compilers so that your code is deployed only when it's ready.

 The internal certificate authority (CA) service accepts certificate signing requests (CSRs) from nodes, serves certificates and a certificate revocation list (CRL) to nodes, and optionally accepts commands to sign or revoke certificates.